markand/irccd/doc/src/build.md

-% building from sources
-% David Demelier
-% 2017-12-08

 You should use the irccd version provided by your package manger if possible.
 If irccd is not available, you can build it from sources.